Waddsley History, Family Crest & Coats of Arms

 More information is included under the topic Early Waddsley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Waddsley family to the New World and Oceana
+Migration of the Waddsley family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Waddsley family to immigrate North America: settlers were recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Florida, and to the islands..